 Communicating By Email

-Instructors often receive many e-mails from students.
+Instructors receive many e-mails from students.
 To write an effective e-mail, consider the following:

-- Use your college e-mail account when possible.
+- When possible, use your college e-mail account.

 - Use a professional greeting in the e-mail (“Dear” rather than “Hey!”).